MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-1.0.0/get-started-azureps.md

 ![Cloud Shell for PowerShell](~/media/get-started-azureps/cloud-powershell.png)

-You can also install Azure PowerShell and use it locally in a PowerShell session.

 ## Sign in to Azure

 Sign on interactively:

 1. Type `Connect-AzAccount`.
-Option
-  '-Environment' can let you authenticate for Azure China or Azure Germany.
+The `-Environment` argument lets you authenticate for a different region or cloud.
 For example, to connect to Azure China:

     ```powershell-interactive
     Connect-AzAccount -Environment AzureChinaCloud